Table of Contents

-This an 84 year old gentleman with a history of gastritis and a chronic gastroesophageal junction stricture who presented to his primary care physician with symptoms of fatigue and shortness of breath.
-Bloodwork revealed anemia.
-At time of presentation he denied any abdominal pain, nausea/vomiting, change in bowel habits, or weight loss.
+This patient is an 84-year-old gentleman with a history of gastritis and a chronic gastroesophageal junction stricture who presented to his primary care physician with symptoms of fatigue and shortness of breath.
+A complete blood count was obtained and showed that the patient was anemic.
+He denied abdominal pain, nausea, vomiting, change in bowel habits, difficulty eating, or weight loss.

-Gastric cancer typically spreads via the lymph nodes or hematogenously and commonly metastasized to the liver, lungs, or peritoneum.
-It can also spread directly to involve adjacent organs such as the pancreas, colon, etc. The only potential curative therapy for early gastric cancer is surgery.
-Even with complete resection and negative margins, 5-year survival rate remains low at 35-40% even with neoadjuvant or adjuvant therapy.
-Patients typically die of complications of metastasis.
+Gastric cancer typically spreads via the lymph nodes or hematogenously and commonly metastasizes to the liver, lungs, or peritoneum.
+It can also spread directly to involve adjacent organs, such as the pancreas and transverse colon.
+The only potential curative therapy for gastric cancer is surgery.
+Even with complete, margin-negative resection and (neo)adjuvant therapy, the 5-year survival rate remains low at ~40%.

 A. DISTAL STOMACH RESECTION:

 Gastric adenocarcinoma, tubular type, mismatch repair protein expression instable.
 (See synoptic report).

 There is no evidence of malignancy in four lymph nodes (0/4).